Instructions & Help

 How do I set up an appointment with the consultant?

-The consultant will contact you within 72 hours, giving you enough time to thoroughly look over your report and compile a list of any questions you may have.
+The consultant will contact you within 72 hours, giving you enough time to thoroughly look over your report, complete the Consultation Worksheet, and compile a list of any questions you may have.

 What number do I use to compare in the "Interpretation of Results"?